Master of Science in Healthcare Data Science

 Program Co-Director (Biomedical Engineering): Brent J. Liu, PhD

-The Master of Science in Healthcare Data Science is an interdisciplinary program offered by the USC Viterbi School of Engineering and the USC Keck School of Medicine.
+The Master of Science in Healthcare Data Science is an interdisciplinary joint degree program offered by the Viterbi School of Engineering and the Keck School of Medicine.
+Students will complete a core set of courses to provide a foundation in data science and health and choose electives to optimize their preparation for their preferred career path and unique professional opportunities.

 - Understand the requirements and techniques to manage health and healthcare process data collected by healthcare providers and organizations, use it to improve patient care, and analyze it to improve the business processes in and between hospitals, insurance companies, public health agencies, and other components of the healthcare ecosystem